hellerve/blog/wip/RC_Popup,_Drawings.md

-Right now I should be trying to get the 3D printer to work, to print some sketches, and then generate a good 3D model that my fiancée and I can wear to see if what I did was a collossal failure.
+Right now I should be trying to get the 3D printer to work, to print some sketches, and then generate a good 3D model that my fiancée and I can wear to see if what I did was a colossal failure.
 Instead I’m telling you about my angst, making you complicit in this game of procrastination.
 How does that make you feel?